marcusolsson/goddd/README.md

     `go get -u github.com/marcusolsson/goddd`

-    ... or by cloning the repo to
+    ... or by cloning the repository to:

     `$GOPATH/src/github.com/_username_/goddd`

 3. Run it!:

     `$GOPATH/bin/goddd -port 8080`
-    or `go run main.go -port 8080`

-### Contributing

-Pull request are more than welcome.
-If you want to start coding

-1. Make sure you have your `$GOPATH` environment set.

-    `export GOPATH=$HOME/go`

-2. Clone the repository to:

-	`$GOPATH/src/github.com/_username_/goddd`

-3. Run it!:
+	or

     `go run main.go -port 8080`

 ### Deploying the application